 They should be knowledgeable about the law.

 This is necessary for an attorney handling divorce and bankruptcy cases.
 The family law attorney must understand all aspects of the law.
 Not only should they be able to explain it, but also apply it to your case.
-A divorce lawyer and a bankruptcy lawyer in Columbus, OH, need to thoroughly understand their field of expertise to provide you with excellent representation.
+A divorce lawyer and a bankruptcy lawyer in Columbus, OH, need to thoroughly understand their field to provide you with excellent representation.

 Contact Sheppard Law Office to get the best results for your case.
 They are more than prepared to take on any legal challenge that you might have.